Addison Wiggin

-Addison Wiggin is an American financial writer, publisher, and filmmaker.
-He is executive publisher of Agora Financial, LLC and is a New York Times bestselling author.
+Addison Wiggin is an American writer, publisher, and filmmaker.
+He is the host of the YouTube show The Wiggin Sessions, covering financial markets, the economy and politics.
+He writes the financial daily The Daily Missive.
+Addison is also the host and editor of The Essential Investor, a resource for individuals who manage their own money.

 Financial writing and analysis

-Wiggin has asserted that private investment, not government funding, is the crucial factor in advancing economic recovery.
+Wiggin has said that private investment, not government funding, is the crucial factor in advancing economic recovery.

 In a 2005 article for The New York Times Magazine, Stephen Metcalf described Wiggin as bullish on gold and critical of the Federal Reserve and American indebtedness:

 The narrative Wiggin spun out for me over lunch is repeated, nearly verbatim, by almost everyone in the gold community.
 "This is the blow-off phase for the Great Dollar Era.
 We're in an unsustainable trend right now," Wiggin told me, ticking off the miscalculations that have brought us to the brink of an economic apocalypse.
 To begin with, the U.S. has become the world's biggest debtor, with three outstanding obligations at alarming highs: consumer debt, or our mortgages and credit cards; the federal deficit; and our current account deficit with foreign countries.
-Federal Reserve Chairman Alan Greenspan, Wiggin continued, has simply shifted one bubble -- the 90's bubble in stocks and bonds -- into another, in real estate and "overconsumption," or the American propensity to pay for an ever-more-lavish lifestyle on credit.
+Federal Reserve Chairman Alan Greenspan, Wiggin continued, has simply shifted one bubble – the 90's bubble in stocks and bonds – into another, in real estate and "overconsumption," or the American propensity to pay for an ever-more-lavish lifestyle on credit.

+His early work concerned the fraud that came with the dot Com Bubble of the early 2000s.
+Later, he was identified as one of the people who forecasted the Financial Panic of 2008 when Time magazine named him part of "The Armageddon Gang".